North Carolina

 • Type: Standalone agency

-• Title of Agency Director: Director
+• Title of Agency Director: Executive Director

 • Selection process: Appointed by the Wildlife Resources Commission